makohda/IDRC_first_step_course_2018/README.md

 Download Java SE Development Kit 8u181 from here
 https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
-Then, install on your mac
+Then, install on your mac.

 After installation, confirm it by following procedures.
-Open Terminal.app (is located on /Application/Utilities), then type this shell command
-`$ java -version`
+Open Terminal.app (is located on /Application/Utilities), then type this shell command `$ java -version`

 If succeeded, you will get following response